-If your beacon leads you to a spike (i.e., a location that isn't directly over the transmitter), you will still find the victim with good probing technique.
+If your beacon leads you to a spike (i.e., a location that isn't directly over the transmitter), you will still find the victim with good probing technique (learn how at AvyRescue.com).
 For example, if you are one meter from the victim and you probe using 25 cm (10 inch) spacing, you will need to probe approximately 65 times to completely check within one meter of the spike.
 If it takes 5 seconds per probe (a wild guess), it will take you a little more than 5 minutes to completely probe the area.

 The distance between the strongest signal and the transmitter is based on the orientation of the two transceivers and the depth of the burial.
 These possibly confusing signals are the result of the flux lines and are called spikes.
 This section explains spikes in more detail.

-When the transmitting and receiving beacons are on the surface of the snow, the receiving beacon will receive the strongest signal when it is directly above the transmitter.
+When the transmitting and receiving beacons are bothon the surface of the snow, the receiving beacon will receive the strongest signal when it is directly above the transmitter (and the transceivers are almost touching).
 This is true regardless of the orientation of the two beacons and the number of antennas in the receiving beacon, because the transceivers are only a few inches from each other.

 However, when the transmitting beacon is buried, this can change significantly.
-As shown below, when the receiving beacon has fewer than three antennas and is held horizontally, and the transmitting beacon is buried three meters deep in a vertical orientation, the strongest signal will not be over the buried beacon.
-Instead it will be a meter or more away.
+As shown below, when the receiving beacon has fewer than three antennas and is held horizontally, and the transmitting beacon is buried three meters deep in a vertical orientation, the strongest signal will be a meter or two away rather than directly over the buried beacon.

 The strongest signal is the result of the flux lines.

-The actual distance between the strongest signal (the spike) and a point directly above the victim depends on many factors (primarily the burial depth and the transmitting antenna's orientation).
-In my spike testing, the average distance from the strongest signal to the point over the victim was 0.55 meters (21 inches) on one-meter burials, 0.85 meters (35 inches) on two-meter burials, and 1.4 meters (four feet) on three-meter burials.
+The actual distance between the strongest signal (the spike) and a point directly above the victim depends on many factors—primarily the burial depth and the transmitting antenna's orientation.
+In my extensive spike testing, the average distance from the strongest signal to the point over the victim was 0.55 meters (21 inches) on one-meter burials, 0.85 meters (35 inches) on two-meter burials, and 1.4 meters (four feet) on three-meter burials.
 (This was with the transmitting beacon in a vertical position and the receiving beacon in a horizontal position as shown above.)